huggingface/blog/tf-serving-vision.md

 }
 ```

-We can also fetch the key-values of our interest from the above results like so:
+You can also fetch the key-values of our interest from the above results like so:

 ```py
 grpc_predictions.outputs["label"].string_val, grpc_predictions.outputs[